Important information regarding cookies

 Finding Your USP for your Start-up Business with Lisa Hughes

-As a business coach with over two decades of experience and a mentor with the AIB Start-up Academy, Lisa Hughes knows what it takes to make a successful start-up.
+As a business coach with over two decades of experience, Lisa Hughes knows what it takes to make a successful start-up.

 We spoke to her to find out how finding your Unique Selling Proposition or USP can make a serious difference to your business.

 As an entrepreneur herself, Lisa cautions that it’s easy to get caught up in the minutiae of running your business and lose sight of what truly makes your product unique.
 “You can’t see a building in its entirety when you’re inside the building,” she explains.
 “And when you’re an entrepreneur, who’s living and breathing your business every day, you can easily lose perspective on it.
 What ends up happening is that the business owner is not looking at the product from their customers’ perspective.
 They’re looking at it from the inside out.”